-This register controls how words from the host data bus are mapped to the CSRs and Data FIFOs inside the LAN9215i.
-The LAN9215i always sends data from the Transmit Data FIFO to the network so that the low order word is sent first, and always receives data from the network to the Receive Data FIFO so that the low order word is received first.
+This register controls how words from the host data bus are mapped to the CSRs and Data FIFOs inside the LAN89218.
+The LAN89218 always sends data from the Transmit Data FIFO to the network so that the low order word is sent first, and always receives data from the network to the Receive Data FIFO so that the low order word is received first.

-BITS DESCRIPTION TYPE DEFAULT 31:0 Word Swap.
-If this field is set to 00000000h, or anything except 0xFFFFFFFh, the LAN9215i maps words with address bit A[1]=1 to the high order words of the CSRs and Data FIFOs, and words with address bit A[1]=0 to the low order words of the CSRs and Data FIFOs.
-If this field is set to 0xFFFFFFFh, the LAN9215i maps words with address bit A[1]=1 to the low order words of the CSRs and Data FIFOs, and words with address bit A[1]=0 to the high order words of the CSRs and Data FIFOs.
-R/W NASR 00000000h
+BITS DESCRIPTION TYPE DEFAULT 31:0 bit mod and D[field is maps w and Da of the (LAN892 the CS Swap.
+This field only has significance if the device is operated in 16-le.
+In 32-bit mode, D[31:15] is always mapped to the high order word 15:0] is always mapped to the low order word.
+In 16-bit mode, if this set to 00000000h, or anything except 0xFFFFFFFFh, the LAN89218 words with address bit A[1]=1 to the high order words of the CSRs ta FIFOs, and words with address bit A[1]=0 to the low order words CSRs and Data FIFOs.
+If this field is set to 0xFFFFFFFh, the 218 maps words with address bit A[1]=1 to the low order words of Rs and Data FIFOs, and words with address bit A[1]=0 to the high words of the CSRs and Data FIFOs.
+R/W NASR 00000000h Note: Refer to Section 3.7.1, "32-bit vs. 16-bit Host Bus Width Operation" for additional information.
+Note: Word swap is used in conjunction with the mixed endian functionality to determine the final byte ordering.
+Refer to Section 3.7.4, "Mixed Endian Support" for more information.